digital-work-lab/open-source-project/slides/02-git.md

 git push origin main
 ```

-> \* If the remote repository does not exist, you have to add the remote origin and push the repository
+> \* If the remote repository does not exist, you have to add the remote origin and push the repository.<br> \* The REMOTE-URL must be an ssh url.
+Otherwise, changes cannot be pushed.

 ![bg right:30% width:300px](../assets/git-remote.png)